 Track 4: Cultural event classification: More than 10,000 images corresponding to 50 different cultural event categories will be considered.
 In all the categories, garments, human poses, objects and context will be possible cues to be exploited for recognizing the events, while preserving the inherent inter- and intra-class variability of this type of images.
 Examples of cultural events will be Carnival, Oktoberfest, San Fermin, Maha-Kumbh-Mela and Aoi-Matsuri, among others.

 Figure 1: Samples of the RGB Human Pose Recovery and Action/Interaction tracks

 Top three ranked participants on each track will be awarded

-and invited to follow the ECCV workshop submission guide for inclusion of a description of their
+and invited to follow the workshop submission guide for inclusion of a description of their

-an extended paper in a special issue on gesture recognition at a Special Issue of the TPAMI journal.
+an extended paper in a special issue on gesture recognition at a Special Issue of a JCR journal.

 October 30: We are working in the next ChaLearn 2015 challenge... stay tuned !!